Gracee-02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. Display all the lines in the file
 19. Display all lines of the file
 20. Replace all characters A and c from input to Z and e respectively.
+21. Create a script that removes all letters c and C from input.